candy-lang/candy/compiler/vm/src/heap/object_representation.md

 # Heap Object Representation

-The lowest granularity for values in Candy's memory (stack and heap) is one _word_: 64 bit = 8 byte.
+The lowest granularity for objects in Candy's memory (stack and heap) is one _word_: 64 bit = 8 byte.
-These words are usually \_Inline Word_s.
+An object is stored as an _inline object_:

-An inline word is a tagged union of different types of values:
+## Inline Object

-## Inline Word
+An inline object is a single word containing a tagged union of different types of values:

 |                                                                     Value | Meaning     |
 | ------------------------------------------------------------------------: | :---------- |